 Caren E. Smith, M.S., D.V.M

 Research focus: nutrient-gene interactions in cardiovascular disease, exercise-gene interactions in cardiovascular disease.

 Research focus: Nutrition, genetics, and healthy aging; epigenomics, gene by diet interaction, risk prediction and prevention of cardiovascular and metabolic disease

 Laurence D. Parnell, Ph.D.

-Research focus: My research seeks to understand how the human genome and its numerous genetic polymorphisms interpret the lifestyle of the individual – diet and physical activity among others – in ways that affect risk of cardiovascular disease, type 2 diabetes, hypertension and obesity.
+Research focus: To understand how the human genome and its numerous genetic polymorphisms interpret the lifestyle of the individual – diet and physical activity among others – in ways that affect risk of cardiovascular disease, type 2 diabetes, hypertension and obesity.
 This is done with computational tools and databases, with a goal of describing factors pertinent to personalized nutrition.

 Yu-Chi Lee, M.S., PhD Student

 For more about ARS Scientists or USDA, Agricultural Research Service Human Nutrition Research Center on Aging: www.ars.usda.gov/naa/hnrca